bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/fetcher/index.md

 :::info

-This section is not required to start an instance.
+This section is not required to start the server instance.

 :::